Codeception/Codeception/docs/07-AdvancedUsage.md

 ## Conclusion

 Codeception is a framework which may look simple at first glance.
-But it allows you to build powerful tests with single API, refactor them, and write them faster using interactive console.
+But it allows you to build powerful tests with a single API, refactor them, and write them faster using the interactive console.
 Codeception tests can be easily organized in groups or Cest classes.